-|Comment/review of a work||Sam.
+|Sam.
 Comment on “The Patriot’s Guide to Election Fraud.”
 The New York Times, 26 Mar.
 2019, www.nytimes.com/2019/03/26/opinion

-|Tweets and other short untitled messages||@realDonaldTrump.
+|@realDonaldTrump.
 “No Collusion, No Obstruction, Complete and Total EXONERATION.
 KEEP AMERICA GREAT!”
 Twitter, 24 Mar.
 2019, 1:42 p.m., twitter.com/realDonaldTrump/status

 |Labrode, Molly.
 “Re: National Cleanup Day.”
 Received by Courtney Gahan, 20 Mar.
 2019.

 If you need to refer to the work multiple times, you may shorten the title to something familiar or obvious to the reader.
 For example, Huckleberry Finn for The Adventures of Huckleberry Finn.
 If in doubt, prefer the noun phrase.

-If the standalone abbreviation may not be clear, you can introduce it in parenthesis following the standard guidelines for abbreviations.
+If the standalone abbreviation may not be clear, you can introduce it in parentheses, following the standard guidelines for abbreviations.
 For example, The Merchant of Venice (MV).
 For Shakespeare and the Bible, there are well-established abbreviations you can use.

-Titles in languages other than English
+Titles in foreign languages

 In the Works Cited list, if you are listing a work with a title in a language other than English, you can add the translated title in square brackets.